 The dust lidar PDR can be evaluated in the framework of the scattering matrix formalism (Mishchenko et al., 2002; Bohren and Huffman, 1983).
-In this formalism, the polarization state of the incident and scattered radiations are described by their respective Stokes vectors $St_i = [I_i, Q_i, U_i, V_i]^T$ and $St = [I, Q, U, V]^T$, defined with respect to the scattering plane, used as a reference plane (Mishchenko et al., 2002).
-The first Stokes component I corresponds to the light intensity, Q and Q describe linear polarization, while Q accounts for circular polarization.
-At a distance Q from the mineral dust samples, if single-scattering and particles random orientation are assumed, for macroscopically isotropic and mirror-symmetric mediums, the incident and scattered Stokes vectors relate with a bloc-diagonal scattering matrix (Mishchenko et al., 2002; Bohren and Huffman, 1983):
+In this formalism, the polarization state of the incident and scattered radiations are described by their respective Stokes vectors $St_i =$ $[I_i, Q_i, U_i, V_i]^T$ and $St = [I, Q, U, V]^T$, defined with respect to the scattering plane, used as a reference plane (Mishchenko et al., 2002).
+The first Stokes component Icorresponds to the light intensity, Q and U describe linear polarization, while V accounts for circular polarization.
+At a distance d from the mineral dust samples, if single scattering and particles random orientation are assumed, for macroscopically isotropic and mirror-symmetric mediums, the incident and scattered Stokes vectors relate with a blockdiagonal scattering matrix (Mishchenko et al., 2002; Bohren and Huffman, 1983):